 We have extensive CPQ capabilities within RevvSales, we encourage you to evaluate if they suffice your needs rather than maintaining products and price-books in Salesforce.

 RevvSales is shortly launching a managed app on the Salesforce Appexchange.
-This allows your reps to access Revvsales from within Salesforce (we support both Classic and Lightning editions).
-We’re oAuth and SAML 2.0 compliant, so your reps will seamlessly transition from Salesforce to RevvSales.
+This allows your reps to access Revvsales from within Salesforce (we support both Classic and Lightning experiences) for supported editions.
+We’re OAuth and SAML 2.0 compliant, so your reps will seamlessly transition from Salesforce to RevvSales.
 They will not need any separate login credentials.

 At the same time, cross-functional teams (such as Legal & Finance) that do not have (or require) Salesforce logins, can use their RevvSales logins to access and collaborate on deal documents as needed.

 CPQ is a great fit when you have a large number of SKUs (usually in thousands), or there are complex combinations (such as those seen in manufacturing) for a product/solution to be pieced together.
-If your SKU count is low and pricing straightforward (as is the case with subscription software), a deal desk may be the better option.
+If your SKU count is low and pricing straightforward (as is the case with most subscription software), RevvSales may be the better option.

 Additionally, a CPQ is not known for its document generation and management capabilities.
 You cannot create NDAs or MSAs with a CPQ system, and will need a separate tool to manage these sales documents.
-If you require workflows, approvals, and revisions for your sales documents deal desk is again the better option.
+If you require workflows, approvals, and revisions for your sales contracts, RevvSales is again the better option.